 Other snakes seemed obliviously happy.
 One exhibit had hundreds of very small snakes that were coiled around each other and they appeared docile (maybe nocturnal) and happy to nestle together.

-What types of snake are there?
+What types of snakes are there?

-The non venomous snakes such as the rat snake, the elephant trunk snake and pythons are contained outside whilst the venomous snakes are inside in glass enclosures.
+The non-venomous snakes such as the rat snake, the elephant trunk snake and pythons are contained outside whilst the venomous snakes are inside in glass enclosures.

-Inside the Red Cross buildings
+Inside the Red Cross buildings: Snake Farm Bangkok

 The signs are not abundantly clear but the big white building is an educational building which comprises of two floors.